prcaen/zen-leaf/SUPABASE_SETUP.md

 ALTER TABLE plants ENABLE ROW LEVEL SECURITY;
 ALTER TABLE care_tasks ENABLE ROW LEVEL SECURITY;
 ALTER TABLE care_history ENABLE ROW LEVEL SECURITY;
+-- Note: plant_catalog is public and does not need RLS (all users can read it)

 -- RLS Policies
 -- Users can only see and modify their own data